Megan Leslie: Awards and accolades

 In 2013, Leslie received the Paul Harris Fellow recognition by the Rotary Club of Halifax Northwest.

 In 2015, Leslie was named a Top 10 Environmental Leader in Canada by Power & Influence magazine.
 In the same year, she was also named one of the most influential people in government and politics by The Hill Times.

 Before entering politics she received: Muriel Duckworth award for raising consciousness of women's issues and feminism in the legal community; Holly House Heroes award (Elizabeth Fry) for work in housing and homelessness; Weldon Community Commitment Award; Dalhousie Governor's Award for exceptional leadership in the University and community; MacIntosh Bursary for outstanding public service; CBA Law Day Award for encouraging and promoting access to justice.

-Leslie is the recipient of an honourary degree from Mount Saint Vincent University in Halifax.
+Leslie is the recipient of an honorary degree from Mount Saint Vincent University in Halifax.